You found our guide on how to do a virtual white elephant online gift exchange.

 - Virtual white elephant rules

 - More ideas to make your event fun

 So, let’s get started!

-How to do a virtual white elephant exchange
+How to do a virtual white elephant online exchange

 There are two ways you can host a white elephant exchange virtually.
 Either you can implement a no-steal policy, essentially a virtual Secret Santa with gag gifts, or you can try a steal-friendly party.